paycoreio/docs/docs/connectors/xpate/index.md

 * API Key as Secret Key
 * Server Token

 Choose Currency and Features.
-You can set these parameters according to available currencies and features for your xpate account, but it is necessary to check the details of their connection with your PayCore.io account manager.
+You can set these parameters according to available currencies and features for your xpate account, but it is necessary to check details of the connection with your PayCore.io account manager.

 !!! success
     You have connected **xpate** H2H merchant account!